surajx/proof-assistant/README.md

 [mongodb](https://www.mongodb.org/downloads#production)
 * Open a new terminal and Clone the repository from CECS GitLab
   - `git@gitlab.cecs.anu.edu.au:surajx/proof-assistant.git`
-* The following commands in the terminal(command prompt)
+* Run the following commands in the terminal(command prompt)
   - `npm install -g gulp`
   - `npm install -g nodemon`
   - `npm install -g bower`
-* Navigate into the cloned repository and run the following command
+* Navigate into the cloned repository directory and run the following commands
   - `npm install`
   - `bower install`
 * Make sure that you are in the repository root and run the following command